syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Activity.md

 ## BPMN activity task

-The [`Task`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.ActivityType.html#fields#Task) property of the node allows you to define the type of task such as sending, receiving, user-based task, etc. By default, the [`TaskType`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_TaskType) property of task is set to **None**.
+The [`Task`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.ActivityType.html#fields#Task) property of the `BpmnNodeViewModel` allows you to define the type of task such as sending, receiving, user-based task, etc. By default, the [`TaskType`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_TaskType) property of task is set to **None**.
 The following code explains how to create different types of BPMN tasks.
 The events property of tasks allows you to represent these results as an event attached to the task.

 {% tabs %}